Wauwter700/SetupCompleted/README.md

 2. Set This PC as default Launch folder for Windows Explorer

-3. Disable the SearchBox in the Taskbar
+3. Remove the SearchBox from the Taskbar

-4. Unpin all default tiles in the Startmenu
+4. Unpin all default tiles from the Startmenu

 5. Unpin all apps from the taskbar (except Windows Explorer)